Evrytania/LTE-Cell-Scanner/README.md

-An OpenCL accelerated TDD/FDD LTE Scanner (from A/D samples to PDSCH output.
-LTE RRC ASN1 messages decoded).
+An OpenCL accelerated TDD/FDD LTE Scanner (from rtlsdr/hackRF/bladeRF A/D samples to PDSCH output and RRC SIB messages decoded).
 By Jiao Xianjun (putaoshu@gmail.com).

 Tech blog: http://sdr-x.github.io

 -------------------------------News:----------------------------------

+2014-10: support bladeRF now.

 2014-07: Now Matlab can parse SIB automatically by calling asn1c.
 See doc in asn1_test and http://sdr-x.github.io/LTE-SIB-decoding-by-asn1c/ .
 (Don't forget compling the progname in your own computer!)